 The idea of The Quiet Man being a glimpse into an innocent, idyllic Ireland sends shivers up the spine as you see the constant control of the Church in character’s lives.

-Although one of my Dad and Granddad’s all-time favorite films featuring a lifelong hero of theirs in John Wayne, The Quiet Man has evaded me for 26 years.
+The Quiet Man, although one of my Dad and Granddad’s all-time favorite films featuring a lifelong hero of theirs John Wayne, has evaded me for 26 years.
 I know that's something that seems almost sacrilegious to most Irish Americans, but I would wager it's an experience shared by most of us raised in Ireland.

 And so, on this, the 65th anniversary of the release of The Quiet Man, I decided it was finally time for me to get this rite of passage out of the way and settled down to 129 minutes of what I hoped wouldn’t be an overly-leprechaun view of Ireland.